Glaciohound/Chimera-ST/README.md

 # Chimera: Learning Shared Semantic Space for Speech-to-Text Translation (Nightly Version)

-This is a Pytorch implementation for the [Chimera][Chimera] paper (ACL Findings 2021), which aims to bridge the modality gap by unifying the task of MT (textual Machine Translation) and ST (Speech-to-Text Translation).
+This is a Pytorch implementation for the [Chimera][Chimera] paper (accepted by ACL Findings 2021), which aims to bridge the modality gap by unifying the task of MT (textual Machine Translation) and ST (Speech-to-Text Translation).
 It has achieved new SOTA performance on all 8 language pairs in MuST-C benchmark, by utilizing an external MT corpus.

 This repository is up to now a nightly version,